microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 ![Terminal Output](./images/terminalOutput.PNG)

-*Figure 3 - Example Terminal Output*
+*Figure 4 - Example Terminal Output*

 ### LED Bar Graph Output

 The LED bar graph is a graphical "volume" style output.
 Each bar graph is worth 10, with the exception of the first and last segments which represent 0% and 100%.
-The Macros in `volume.h` can be used to change the way volume is adjusted.
+The Macros in `volume.h` can be used to change the way volume is adjusted (see [Control Options](#control-options)).

 ![Bar Graph GIF](./images/encoderGIF.gif)

-*Figure 4 - Demonstration of the LED Bar Graph Output*
+*Figure 5 - Demonstration of the LED Bar Graph Output*

 Note: Due to differences in encoder parameters, some of the constants may have to be tweaked to find the right balance of speed and accuracy with the Volume Control.